 After the analysis stage is completed, just take the content, arrange it into lessons, add a short quiz at the end of every unit, and voila.
 Just kidding.
 Clients expect more than a mindless pile of text with random pictures.

-What you need to do now is identify content that matches the needs, a suitable format for distributing it, and some easily measurable metrics that help you monitor the course of the program.
+What you need to do now is identify content that matches the learning needs, a suitable format for distributing it, and some easily measurable success metrics that help you monitor the course of the program.

 Also read: 17 Key Recruiting Metrics and How to Improve Them with Online Training